 13. PERFORMANCE AND FINANCIAL HIGHLIGHTS OF SUBSIDIARY COMPANIES AND THEIR CONTRIBUTIONTO OVERALL PERFORMANCE OF THE COMPANY

-The consolidated financial statements of the company forms a part of this AnnualReport.
-A Statement containing salient features of the financial statement of subsidiariespursuant to first proviso to subsection (3) of section 129 read with rule 5 of Companies(Accounts) Rules 2014 in the prescribed Form AOC-1 are enclosed as Annexure
+The consolidated financial statements of the Company forms a part of this AnnualReport.
+A statement containing salient features of the financial statement of subsidiariespursuant to first proviso to subsection (3) of section 129 read with rule 5 of Companies(Accounts) Rules 2014 in the prescribed Form AOC-1 are enclosed as Annexure - 1 to thisreport.

 14. SHARE CAPITAL